jangler/faunatone/docs/keymaps.md

-Faunatone aims to assume as little as possible about what tuning system the musician is using (one caveat to this is that it currently assumes pure octaves).
+Faunatone aims to assume as little as possible about what tuning system the musician is using (one caveat to this is that it currently assumes pure octaves in some contexts).
 To this end, the intervals used, their mapping to keyboard and MIDI input, and the way they are notated are all defined by files called keymaps.
 If you have no interest in alternative tunings, you can disregard keymaps entirely; the default keymap is 12edo with a standard keyboard mapping and standard notation.

 Microtonal music theory is an expansive field, and its details are beyond the scope of this documentation.
 However, this document does aim to provide cursory